AUSTIN GARDNER

 Currently lives and works in Chicago, IL

-I am a multidisciplinary creative, curator, and educator producing static and interactive art experiences for audiences.
-I believe the intersection of a curatorial, educational, and artistic lens is important for creating art experiences that inspire people to dream.
-With my background in education, I see creative practice as a conduit for learning and seek to challenge audiences to think when they engage with my artwork, exhibitions, and programs.
-My curatorial and artistic interests span physical exhibitions, videos, performances, sonic landscapes, creative writing, digital art, workshops, and more.
-I am particularly interested in exploring worldbuilding, joy and pleasure practices, and identity formation through my creative work.
+As a multidisciplinary artist, curator, and educator, I believe the intersection of these three lenses is important in creating art experiences and learning environments that inspire people to dream.
+My curatorial and artistic mediums span physical exhibitions, videos, performances, instillations, sonic landscapes, creative writing, photography, digital art, and more.
+I am particularly interested in exploring worldbuilding, joy and pleasure practices, and identity formation through my work.
+With my background in education, I then apply learning theory to create workshops, presentations, and interactive making opportunities where learners are supported in their exploration of the ideas in my artwork and curated shows.

 Education